ekim1919/Entanglement/README.md

-# Entanglement
+# Quantum Information Theory Notes
-Set of Notes elaborating on Bipartite Entanglement Theory and QIT
+Set of Notes elaborating on Entanglement Theory, QIT, and other topics I wish to understand and master.